Dalageo/vitdec-anomaly-detection/README.md

 - **The Reconstruction Objective** learns exclusively from normal-looking samples (`base` + `normal`).
 Because it is never taught how to reconstruct a defect, the model naturally produces high reconstruction errors when fed an anomalous image later.
 - **The Classification Objective** learns the explicit decision boundary between normal and anomaly.

+> 💡 **Data Volume & Class Imbalance:** The self-supervised reconstruction path requires a proper volume of normal images to accurately map the "normal" manifold, so the `train/base/` directory should be heavily populated.
+This makes this hybrid architecture highly advantageous for real-world scenarios where there is **abundant normal data but very few anomalous samples**.

 ### Data Splitting

 The training and evaluation sets are split internally to optimize and properly evaluate the model using **stratified sampling** (preserving class ratios):